The icon has changed! Visual Studio Code Version 1.17 released

 Due to the nature of my work, I often use the terminal, and the behavior of the VSCode terminal has changed

-I looked at the release notes and it was indeed mentioned.
+Looking at the release notes, it was indeed mentioned.

-It seems that it's not just an improvement, but rather a complete overhaul of the rendering engine, and the execution speed seems to have improved significantly.
+Apparently, it's not just an improvement, but a complete overhaul of the rendering engine, resulting in a significant improvement in execution speed.

-The release notes also include a gif of the ls command being run in a directory with many files, but this depends on the machine specs, so even if I were shown a screenshot, I feel like...
+The release notes include a GIF showing the ls command being executed in a directory with many files, but since this depends on the machine's specifications, showing a screenshot isn't very helpful...

 However, improvements have been made and it now runs smoothly